-The Lost Homeland and Lasting Identity of the Lemko People
+The Lost Homeland & Lasting Identity of the Lemko People

-Right in the south-eastern corner of Poland, in the Low Beskid Mountains, lies a land called Lemkivshchyna.
+In the south-eastern corner of Poland, in the Lower Beskid Mountains, lies a land called Lemkivshchyna.
 Nowadays remote and sparsely populated, this territory is the ancestral home of one of Europe’s most distinct minorities – the Lemkos.
 Who are they and why do they live in exile?

 What are the historical origins of the Lemkos?